-Tinkercad is a simple, online 3D design and 3d printing tool for the masses.
-Working primarily with geometric shapes and block letters and numbers, Tinkercad is an excellent introduction to 3D design for all ages.
+This software is a simple, online 3D design and printing tool for the masses.
+Working primarily with geometric shapes and block letters and numbers, it provides an excellent introduction to 3D design for all ages.
 They have a number of tutorials and a YouTube channel for users to get acquainted with their tools.
-Registration is required to take advantage of all of Tinkercad's features.
+Registration required.

-Leopoly provides easy-to-use, online, browser based 3D shaping platforms and applications.
+This software provides easy-to-use, online, browser-based 3D shaping platforms and applications.
 It's like sculpting with clay!
-Watch their Sculpting, FormShifter, Paint, Text, Image and Cube demos to learn more.
-Your creations are easily downloadable in multiple formats including .stl.
-(Registration is required to download/upload files.)
+Check out their YouTube channel tutorials on their features.
+Your creations are easily downloadable in multiple formats, including .stl.
+Registration Required.

-From the Autodesk suite of apps, 123D Design is an entry level computer aided design (CAD) program which is easy for beginners to pick up, and has enough advanced features for those who have been designing a while.
-The Quick Start Guide offers a number of tutorial videos and a Design Help Center (registration required).
-Downloads available for Windows, Mac, and the iPad.
+This software is an entry level computer aided design (CAD) program, which is easy for beginners to learn and has enough advanced features for those who have experience in design.
+The Design Academy offers a number of tutorial videos and courses for specific features.
+A free version is available to students.
+Registration required.

-From Pixologic, Sculptris is a beginner level sculpting program which helps users develop basic digital sculpting skills.
-It boasts a user friendly interface, and enough depth and features for users to develop their skills until they are ready for Pixologic's award winning 3D modeling software, ZBrush($).
-Sculptris also has a number of tutorials here and here to help you get started.
-Downloads are available for Mac and Wiindows.
+This software is a beginner level sculpting program, which helps users develop basic digital sculpting skills.
+It boasts a user friendly interface and enough depth and features for users to develop their skills.
+Sculptris has a number of tutorials on their Overview and Features pages to help you get started.

-FreeCAD is an open source program similar to Catia ($), SolidWorks ($) and Solid Edge ($) and is aimed directly at mechanical engineers and product designers.
-It can also be used in a wider range of uses such as architecture and other engineering specialties.
-FreeCAD maintains numerous tutorials, a YouTube channel, a community forum and a wiki to meet its users' needs.
-Downloads available for Linux, Windows and Mac.
+This software is an open source program aimed directly at mechanical engineers and product designers.
+It can also be used in a wider range of uses, such as architecture and other engineering specialities.
+FreeCad maintains numerous tutorials, a YouTube channel, a community forum, and a Wiki to meet its users' needs.

-OpenSCAD is a free software for creating solid 3D CAD models.
-It does little in the way of artistic modeling like Blender, and is best used when planning or creating 3D models of machine parts.
-It works like a 3D-compiler that reads a script file which describes the object and then renders the 3D model.
+This free software allows users to create solid 3D CAD models.
+It does little in the way of artistic modeling and is best used when planning or creating 3D models of machine parts.
+It works like a 3D-compiler that reads a script file, which describes the object and then renders the 3D model.
 This gives the designer full control over the modeling process.
-See OpenSCAD's About page for more info as well as their community forum and Documentation page for tutorials.
-Downloads available for Linux, Windows and Mac.
+See their About page for more info, as well as their community forum and Documentation page for tutorials.

-SketchUp, because of it's Learn Center, can still be considered an entry level CAD program, and is used by professionals, students and hobbyists.
-Their community forums and blog will guide you as you customize SketchUp with add-ons to meet your specific design needs.
-(See their Extension Warehouse.)
-SketchUp Make is free to all while SketchUp Pro ($) offers free licenses to educators and a deep discount for students, $50 ($700 MSRP).
-Downloads available for Windows and Mac.
+This software can still be considered an entry level CAD program due to its Learn Center, and is used by professionals, students, and hobbyists.
+Their community forums and blog will guide you as you customize SketchUp with add-ons to meet your specific design needs (see their Extension Warehouse).
+SketchUp is free to all, while SketchUp Pro ($) offers a free one-year license to educators.
+There is also a student discount for $55.

-Autodesk gives free 3-year licenses to students and educators to many of its products, including Inventor Professional, AutoCAD, 3ds Max, Maya, and others.
+Autodesk gives free 3-year licenses to students and educators to many of its producdts, including Inventor Professional, AutoCAD, 3ds Max, Maya, and others.
 Choosing which program you want to use is dependent on your specific design needs.
-You can get plenty of support from their Knowledge Network, Autodesk University, community forums and official YouTube channel.
+You can get plenty of support from their Knowledge Network, Autodesk University, community forums, and YouTube channel.

-SolidWorks ($) is a CAD program widely used by engineers and designers.
+This software ($) is a CAD program widely used by engineers and designers.
 Features include simulation, motion, and design validation tools, advanced wire and pipe routing functionality, reverse engineering capabilities, and more.
-Tutorials are available on the SolidWorks website, their YouTube channel and Lynda.com.
+Tutorials are available on the SolidWorks website, Youtube channel, and Lynda.com.
 Joyner Library has a number of computers with SolidWorks installed.